TheCreatorJames/Variant-BESJS/README.md

 size - the size of the generation array.
 I recommend something above (10*1024).
 It can be any number you wish though.

-extra - A constant extra password to encrypt with.
+extra - A constant extra password string to encrypt with.
+Usually something simple, like "Salty".
 Just adds some extra entropic uniqueness to your generation scheme.